-Conclusion:
+Conclusion

-This review of the role and impact of community based maternal health organization in capacity development has been explored with one main question in mind: Has community based health organization's action evolved with the improvement of maternal health program implementation more beneficial?
-Our findings can be summarized systematically by recalling the objectives presented in the beginning of the paper:
+This analysis on the role and impact of community based maternal health organization in capacity development has been explored with one main question in mind: Has community based health organization's action evolved with the improvement of maternal health program implementation more beneficial?
+Our findings can be summarized systematically by recalling the objectives presented at the outset of the paper:

 Community based maternal health organizations are moving towards increased involvement in capacity development for maternal health.
 The capacity development approach is gaining attention among field working by providing ANC and PNC in improvement maternal health assuming capacity development activities.
 Community based maternal health organizations, the focus of this study, is quite clearly influenced by the international development discourse and is adapting their activities accordingly.
 Even though capacity development has always existed, it is gaining ground on the national level as an overarching concept promoted by the multilateral aid agenda.
-As a result, community based maternal health organizations constitute important resources for capacity development, and vice versa.
+As a result, community based